By Edward Troxel

 Available options have been expanded beyond JPG and PNG to also include TIFF, BMP, DPX, EXR, and WMPhoto.
 Improved performance when working with high-resolution images and better support for giga-pixel stills has also been added.
 Adding new still images on the timeline has also been improved.
 Under Options – Preferences – Editing tab is a new option: – Automatically crop still images

 added to the timeline.
 With this option checked, all new images added to the timeline will automatically have Match Output Aspect; applied eliminating the need to use scripts or other tricks to adjust all newly added images.
 32-bit floating point processing has also been improved.
 There are now two floating point modes: Video Levels and full range.
 Full Range still allows changing the gamma mode between 1.000 and 2.222.
 Video Levels is designed to facilitate working in 8-bit mode and then doing a final switch to 32-bit mode eliminating a lot of confusion concerning the use of

 Another interesting Render As feature is now available.
 Vegas now looks at the project properties and determines which presets will best match those settings.
-Those options now have an “=” beside their names making it easier to identify renderers that match
+Those options now have an “=” beside their names making it easier to identify renders that match the project settings.

 With the purchase of VelvetMatter, many new effects are now included.
 These new effects include Glint, Rays, Defocus, Starburst, Soft Contrast, and Fill Light.
 A new transition, Gradient Wipe, allows you to create many unique wipes simply by created grayscale images.